Wai-wai people

 The Wai-wai (also written Waiwai or Wai Wai) are a Carib-speaking Indigenous people of Guyana and northern Brazil.
 Their society consists of different lowland forest peoples who have maintained much of their cultural identity with the exception of Christianity which was introduced to them in the late 1950s.
+They are composed of six smaller ethnic groups, being the Shereo, Parukoto, Mawayana, Tunayana, Katwena, and Taruma.

 The Umana Yana in Georgetown, Guyana, takes its name from the Wai-Wai for "meeting place".

 Early contact

 The explorer, Sir Robert Schomburgk, may have been the first western to have contact with the Wai-Wai in December 1837.
 He found one village on a tributary of the Essequebo river, along with two others on the Mapuera River in Brazil.
-Schomburgk describes the Wai-Wai as:
+Schomburgk describes the Wai-Wai as follows: